AulaMaroon/League-of-Legends-Auto-Accept-and-Match-Checker/README.md

-# League of Legends Auto Accept and Stat Checker
+# League of Legends Auto Accept and Stat Checker (League Driver)
 The title says it all, a python script to auto accept your league of legends queue and check your teammates stat

 # How to use